empus/armour/README.md

 	-	With BLACKLIST entries, the 'action' is optional -- 'ban' is implied.

-	-	The 'joins:secs:hold' field is only relevant to 'host', 'regex', and 'text' blacklist entries.
+	-	The 'joins:secs:hold' field is only relevant to 'host' and 'regex' blacklist entries.
 This field allows for such a blacklist entry to not be explicit, but rather cumulative -- whereby a certain join threshold must be met before action is taken.
 		For example, a more broad pattern can be added but only triggered if 3 matching clients join in 2 seconds.